Prerequisites

 Enable Compliance Standards

-Configure compliance standards in Defender for Cloud:
+Configure compliance standards in Defender for Cloud: 1.
+Go to Regulatory compliance in

-- Azure Security Benchmark (default)
+Defender for Cloud 2.
+Add relevant standards: - Azure Security Benchmark (default) - CIS

-- Review compliance scores and recommendations
+R4 - ISO 27001 3.
+Review compliance scores and recommendations 4.
+Cloudgeni will import

-- Cloudgeni will import these compliance mappings automatically
+these compliance mappings automatically

 Some compliance standards may require Defender for Cloud paid plans.